WayneBrown/learnwebgl2/_sources/12_advanced_rendering/05_color_blending.rst

   This is the standard technique for transparency.
 The alpha value of a surface's color determines how much of the surface contributes to the color.
 (This WebGL program preforms no sorting.
-Therefore the transparency is possibly correctly in some areas of the scene and incorrectly in other areas.)
+Therefore the transparency is correct in some areas of the scene and incorrect in other areas.)
   :raw-html:`<br><br>`

 * :code:`gl.blendFunc(gl.CONSTANT_COLOR, gl.CONSTANT_COLOR)` :raw-html:`<br>`